Industry Workflow Automation

 What is the best first workflow to automate?

-Start with one painful workflow where the cost of delay is clear: evidence review, ERP operational answers, workpaper drafting, diligence review, policy-control mapping, or repetitive reporting.
+Start with one painful workflow where the cost of delay is clear: diligence review, evidence review, ERP operational answers, workpaper drafting, policy-control mapping, contract review, or repetitive reporting.